Steep Ski & Ride

 We will utilize terrain on or around Mount Washington and the northern Presidential Range

 Acadia Mountain Guides is Maine’s only full-service climbing school, owned and operated by IFMGA mountain guide Jon Tierney.
 AMG has been teaching and guiding throughout the world for over 20 years with a passion for creating well-prepared alumni of courses so that they can go out and travel with confidence in the mountains.
-AMG is an AMGA accredited climbing school and all AMG guides are AMGA trained/certified.
+AMG is an AMGA accredited climbing school.

 Participants receive a 20% discount on any avalanche related purchases made between registration and seven days after the course (15% thereafter for lifetime).
 Avalanche gear will be available for purchase at the course as well. (online at AlpenglowGear.com)